DenisKipchakbaev/microservices-cloud-finchley/README.md

 latest: Pulling from library/hello-world

+Set proxy parameters in containerized java applications.
+For example, necessery for config server to connect to Git repository.
-Set proxy parameters in containerized java applications To configure proxy in Spring Boot applications set profile with proxy parameters in ~/.m2/settings.xml:
+To configure proxy in Spring Boot applications set profile with proxy parameters in ~/.m2/settings.xml:
 <settings>
 	<profiles>